-In 2003 there were an estimated 3,946,400 people with a disability - about 20% of the Australian population (Table 5.1).1 Of these, 2,556,000 people were aged under 65 years, representing 14.8% of the population in that age range.
-'Disability', as defined by the survey, is a mix of 17 impairments, activity limitations and participation restrictions identified in the survey screening questions (see Technical Appendix).
+In 2003 there were an estimated 3,946,400 people with a disability-about 20% of the Australian population (Table 2.1).
+Of these, 2,556,000 people were aged under 65 years, representing 14.8% of the population in that age range.
+'Disability', as defined by the survey, is a mix of 17 impairments, activity limitations and participation restrictions identified in the survey screening questions (see Appendix 2).
 These estimates cover a broad spectrum of disabilities, in terms of both the nature and extent of the effects on the person.

 The extent to which these disabilities affect everyday life is indicated by the presence of a 'profound or severe core activity limitation'.
 In 2003, 6.3% of the population (1,238,600 people) experienced such limitations, meaning that they always or sometimes needed assistance with activities of self-care, mobility and communication.
+This total comprised 677,700 people aged under 65 (3.9% of the population aged under 65) and 560,900 aged 65 and over (22.5% of those 65 and over).
+Of children aged 0-14 years, 4.3% had profound or severe core activity limitations, compared to 2.2% of people aged 15-24 years; otherwise, the higher the age group, the greater the likelihood of such limitations.
+Disability and ageing will be discussed in more detail later in this section.